ParkSangGwon/TedPermission/README.md

 ## Setup
 - Edit `root/app/build.gradle` like below.
 - You can choose only one library depend on your code style `normal`/`coroutine`/`rxJava2`/`rxJava3`
+- Replace `x.y.z` with the version shown in the 'Maven Central' button below, or the specific version you want (e.g. replace `x.y.z` with `3.3.0` if you want v3.3.0).

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.ParkSangGwon/tedpermission-normal.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.ParkSangGwon%22%20AND%20a:%tedpermission-normal%22)